bethesque/facebook-google-calendar-sync/README.md

 When filling in the API Access details, this is an "Installed application" of type "Other".
 Create your .google-api.yml file according to https://developers.google.com/google-apps/calendar/instantiate

-Create a calender in your Google Calendar account, eg "My Facebook Events".
-This is the one you will be able to delete events from.
-Create another calender in your Google Calendar account, eg "All Facebook Events".
-This is the master list.
-You will probably want this to be hidden, so you don't see duplicate events.

 Copy your Google API yaml file to ~/.google-api.yaml Make a copy of examples/config.yml with your own calendar names and Facebook iCal URL

 To run:

 bundle exec facebook-google-calendar-sync

+Hide the "all_events_calendar_name" calendar so you don't see duplicate events.

 ## Contributing